SykEnterprizes/AutoRigAndSkinning_Docs/Workflows/AutoRiggerWorkFlow.md

 **To place markers:**

-1. In the viewport, locate the marker handles that have spawned around the mesh
+1. Select the MarkupActor in the Level Outliner
-2. Click and drag each marker to the correct position on the mesh — for example, drag the head marker to the top of the skull, the hip marker to the pelvis centre, and so on
+2. Select the desired marker from the details panel and drag each marker to the correct position on the mesh — for example, drag the head marker to the base of the skull, the hip marker to the pelvis centre, and so on
 3. Use the connecting debug lines as a guide — they should roughly follow the spine, limbs, and joints of your character

 **Key markers to position carefully:**